Seneca-ICTOER/SPO600/docs/B-Labs/lab2.md

 ### Write-Up

 Post an entry on your blog describing your experiments in this lab.
-Follow the Blog Guidelines (ADD LINK).
+Follow the [Blog Guidelines](/D-ExtraResources/blog-guidelines.md).
 Include code as text (and not screenshots), but feel free to include screenshots of the bitmapped display.

 Include in your blog post: